AliceO2Group/QualityControl/doc/Advanced.md

 ### Switch detector in the workflow _readout-dataflow_

-The workflow readout-dataflow has an issue.
-The proxy filters out everything but TPC data.
+The workflow readout-dataflow works by default with the detector code TST.
 To run with another detector (e.g. EMC) do:

-1. Change all instances of "TPC" in the file /etc/flp.d/qc/stfb-qc.dpl.json to `EMC`.
-2. Change all instances of "TPC" in the QC config file in consul.
+2. Replace all instances of `TST` in the QC config file in consul with the one of the detector (e.g. `EMC`).
-2. Set these variables in aliECS:
+2. Set the variable `detector` in aliECS the detector (e.g. `EMC`).
-    * detector: EMC
-    * stfb_dataspec: B:EMC/RAWDATA

 ## Use MySQL as QC backend